Auties00/ModernProtobuf/README.md

 ### What is ModernProtoc

 Protoc, the default compiler for protobuf schemas, can generate classes for Java starting from a schema.
-The generated code, though, is really verbose and not up to date with Java's evolutions.
+The generated code, though, is really verbose and not up to date with modern versions of Java.
 Because of this, I wrote this CLI tool that does the same exact thing, but keeping in mind code size and readability.
+As a result, Jackson is used to deserialize the protobuf and Lombok is used to reduce code size.

 ### Example
 Modern Protoc(50 lines of code):